billknye/Derpl/README.md

 # Derpl
-A expression parser and execution librarly for dot net.
+A expression parser and execution library for dot net.

 ## About
 This exists becauase someone was talking about formula parsing from user